-God does not ignore sin in His child, nor does He permit sin to reign unchecked forever.
-Bullies are repaid for their wickedness, and wanton people will at last face His wrath.
-Dear people, if there is no other lesson to be learned, mark well in your mind that deeds have consequences.
+God does not ignore the sin His child has committed, nor does He permit sin to go unchecked forever.
+Bullies are repaid for their wickedness, wanton people must at last face His wrath and the sin we imagined to have been covered continually haunts our memories throughout our days until at last it is resurrected forcing us to face what we have done.
+Dear people, if there is no other lesson to be learned, mark well in your mind the truth that deeds have consequences.

-Lust often masquerades as love.
+Lust masquerades as love.
 Whilst it is vital for youth to hear this truth, adults often forget this same truth.
 Thus, homes are broken, lives are ruined, families are torn apart, because someone couldn't help himself or herself.
 Much of modern music seems to build on this theme.
-"It must be love," the singer wails, "because I can't help myself.
+"It must be love," the singer wails, "because I can't help myself."
+Rap artists and even rhythm and blues singers tend to be more blatant, demanding that all women submit to their selfish lusts; they train those who listen in the art of seduction as they exalt their lusts as though it was love.
 The root of this deception lies in the modern emphasis that love is a feeling rather than a choice.